 Death Valley is one of the few places in the world that you can still view the night sky like it was for hundreds of years.
 There is very little light pollution near the valley and the park itself is a Dark Sky community.
 If you look up at night, you’ll be amazed at how many stars you can see.
 Make sure to keep a lookout for shooting stars!

-Let me know which thing you want to see first in the comments below!
+Let me know if you enjoyed this Death Valley National Park Guide in the comments below!

 These stars are everything!
 I also really appreciate your tip about a full gas tank.